AfaqNabi/Data-Scrapper/README.md

 ## Data Scraper
-This Script will take your Yahoo watchlist and collect 5 min data on it
+This Script will take your Yahoo watchlist and collect 5 min data on it along with every stock in the S&P 500

 ## Installing
 To use this bot